eschoysman/Mapper/README.md

 ```

 ---
+## In the future
+add the possibility to deep copy the values during the mapping

+---
 ## Download ![GitHub file size in bytes][code_size_badge_light]
 You can download the jar to include into you project [here][download_jar].